Table of Contents

 Does an isolator switch protect against short circuits?

 No. An isolator switch does not provide overload or short-circuit protection.
-It must always be used together with an MCB or a fuse.
+The circuit must have appropriately rated and coordinated overcurrent protection, such as an upstream circuit breaker or fuse.

 Are isolator switches suitable for outdoor use?